sncf-connect-tech/soda-test-service/README.md

 # Launch the Selenium hub with chrome and firefox on localhost:4444
 docker-compose up -d hub chrome firefox

-# Launch the test service on localhost:8080 and forward requests to the hub
+# Launch the test service on localhost:8080 and forward requests to the hub, a default client timeout is set to 60s
 # Arguments : <LISTEN ADDR>:<LISTEN PORT> <FWD ADDR>:<FWD PORT> <DURATION_IN_SECS>
 ./soda-test-service.exe --listen=localhost:8080 --forward=localhost:4444 --timeout=300
 ```